 Research Program Summary

-My lab addresses two broad areas of inquiry: (i) neural basis of valuation and learning in social settings, and, (ii) abnormalities of social valuation.
-We seek insight into neural computations underlying normative social behavior using methods of decision neuroscience, behavioral economics, and social psychology.
-These approaches, when jointly brought to bear on complex social phenomena, provide tractable and clear answers about how humans make decisions about one another.
-To date, our experiments have addressed questions including:
+My lab addresses two broad areas of inquiry: (1) neural underpinnings of valuation and learning in social settings, and (2) how social and economic preferences influence valuation and learning.
+Specifically, I seek insight into the neural computations underlying normative social behavior using methods of decision neuroscience, behavioral economics, and social psychology.
+These approaches, when jointly brought to bear on complex social phenomena, provide tractable and clear answers about how humans make decisions about, among, and for one another.
+To date, my experiments have focused on four inter-related questions:

-- How do two people trust one another?
+· how do two people trust each other?

-We also seek insights into computations underlying social abnormalities of psychopathology.
-Psychiatric illnesses, from autism spectrum disorders to antisocial personality disorder, include primary features that can be studied as pathological social decisions.
-In current and planned work, we leverage our normative work in this area to investigate neural computations that give rise to aberrant social behavior.
+I also seek insights into neural computations underlying social decision-making abnormalities of psychopathology.
+Psychiatric illnesses, from substance abuse to borderline personality disorder, include primary features that can be studied as impaired decision-making in social contexts.
+In current and planned work, my lab leverages our normative work in these areas to investigate neural substrates that give rise to aberrant behavior.